Skip to contents

 acf(betas2, ylab = "empirical ACF")

-(ess2 <- coda::effectiveSize(betas2))
+(ESS2 <- coda::effectiveSize(betas2))

 #> var1

-#> 150.8803
+#> 29.23532

 #> var1

-#> 132.56
+#> 68.41

-High autocorrelation in MCMC draws for probit models occur not only when either successes or failures are rare, but also when a covariate (or a linear combination of covariates) perfectly allows to predict successes and/or failures.
-Complete separation means that both successes and failures can be perfectly predicted by a covariate, whereas quasi-complete separation means that either successes or failures can be predicted perfectly.
+High autocorrelation in MCMC draws for probit models occurs not only when either successes or failures are rare, but also when a covariate (or a linear combination of covariates) perfectly allows to predict successes and/or failures.
+Complete separation means that both successes and failures can be perfectly predicted by a covariate, whereas quasi-complete separation means that only either successes or failures can be predicted perfectly.

-Example 8.4: Complete Seperation
+Example 8.4: Complete separation

 To illustrate the effect of complete separation on the estimates, we generate N=500N = 500 observations where half of them are successes and the other half are failures.
 We add a binary predictor xx where for x=1x = 1 we observe only successes and for x=0x = 0 only failures.